Dreamcatcher (2003 film)

 Dreamcatcher is a 2003 American science fiction horror film based on Stephen King's 2001 novel of the same name.
-Directed by Lawrence Kasdan and co-written by Kasdan and screenwriter William Goldman, the film stars Thomas Jane, Jason Lee, Damian Lewis and Timothy Olyphant as four friends who encounter an invasion of parasitic aliens.
-It also features Morgan Freeman, Tom Sizemore and Donnie Wahlberg.
+Directed by Lawrence Kasdan and co-written by Kasdan and screenwriter William Goldman, the film stars Thomas Jane, Jason Lee, Damian Lewis, and Timothy Olyphant as four friends who encounter an invasion of parasitic aliens.
+It also features Morgan Freeman, Tom Sizemore, and Donnie Wahlberg.

 Dreamcatcher was released on March 21, 2003.
-The film received negative reviews and was a box office bomb, having grossed $75.7 million against a $68 million budget.
+The film received negative reviews and was a box-office bomb, having grossed $75.7 million against a $68 million budget.

 Plot

 Jonesy, Beaver, Pete, and Henry are four friends on an annual hunting trip in Maine.
 As children, they all acquired telepathic powers which they call "the line" after saving a boy with disabilities named Douglas "Duddits" Cavell from bullies and befriending him.

-One night, Jonesy sees Duddits beckoning him to cross the street, but as he does so, Jonesy is hit by a car.
+One night, Jonesy sees Duddits beckoning him to cross the street, but as he does so, he is hit by a car.
 His injuries heal with mysterious speed, and six months later, he is able to make it for the group's annual trip.
 Jonesy rescues a man lost in the forest named Rick McCarthy.
 He is very ill, so Jonesy and Beaver let him rest and recover inside their cabin.
 Suddenly, all the forest animals—predator and prey both—run past their cabin in the same direction, followed by two military helicopters that announce the area is now quarantined.
 Jonesy and Beaver return to the cabin to find a trail of blood from the bedroom to the bathroom, where Rick sits dead, covered in blood.
 A three-foot long worm-like creature writhes and screams in the toilet.
 Beaver sits atop the toilet lid to trap the creature, but the creature breaks out and kills him.
 Jonesy tries to escape, but is confronted by a large alien called Mr. Gray, who possesses Jonesy's body.

 Nearby, Henry and Pete crash their SUV to avoid running over a frostbitten woman from Rick's original hunting party.
 Henry walks for help while Pete stays with the woman.
 She dies and also excretes a worm, which Pete barely manages to kill.
 Mr. Gray tricks and kidnaps Pete, but Jonesy telepathically warns Henry to stay hidden.
 Henry returns to the cabin to find Beaver dead and the worm that killed him laying a group of eggs.
 To kill all of the alien larvae, he sets fire to the cabin.